 - Do we avoid instilling shame?

-- Are we helping them to recognize themselves as caring people?
+- Are we helping our youth to recognize themselves as caring people?

 - Do we allow them to clarify their own values?